-Connecticut currently requires employers of at least 50 employees to provide supervisors with two hours of training on state and federal sexual harassment laws.
+Sexual Harassment Training: Connecticut currently requires employers of at least 50 employees to provide supervisors with two hours of training on state and federal sexual harassment laws.
 The Act requires employers of three or more employees to provide two hours of training and education regarding sexual harassment and available remedies to all employees by October 1, 2020.
-However, for newly hired employees hired after October 1, 2019, such training must take place no later than six months after their date of hire.
+The training must be conducted no later than six months after an employee is hired, provided the CHRO has developed and made available free online training and educational videos that employers can use to accomplish the training.

-Employers of fewer than three employees are required to provide such training and education to all supervisory employees by October 1, 2020, and to any new supervisory employees within six months of the employee's assumption of supervisory duties.
+Employers of fewer than three employees are required to provide such training and education to all supervisory employees by October 1, 2020, and to any new supervisory employees within six months of the employee's assumption of supervisory duties, provided the CHRO has developed and made available free online training and educational videos that employers can use to accomplish the training.

-Notably, employees who have received sexual harassment training after October 1, 2018, that complies with the new law, are not required to be retrained.
-Employers are required to supplement the training to all supervisory and nonsupervisory employees not less than every 10 years.
-On October 1, 2019, the CHRO published a free online sexual harassment prevention training video in Spanish and in English, which can be found on its website: https://www.ct.gov/chro/cwp/view. asp?a=5019&Q=609536&chroNav=l
+Notably, employees who have received sexual harassment training after October 1, 2018, are not required to be retrained.
+Employers are required to supplement the training to all supervisory and non-supervisory employees not less than every 10 years.